william6909/eaglercraft-plugins-fork/README.md

 - **tpLogin** teleports players back to a specific location every time they log in

-- **WorldEdit** allows you to build very large structures on your server in a very short amount of time using commands
+- **WorldEdit** allows you to build very large structures on your server in a very short amount of time using commands.
+[More WorldEdit Info](https://en.wikipedia.org/wiki/WorldEdit)